AJCodeCat/Tableau_Project/README.md

 ## Project/Goals
 This project utilized Tableau to investigate and describe factors associated with prices and the number of reviews received by more than 30,000 AirBnB listings in New York City from 2008-15, based on a dataset from Inside AirBnB.
 My goal was to create interactive visualizations to aid a prospective AirBnB host in forming expectations and making business decisions based on the location and type of unit they might list.

+## Key Insights:
+    1) Location of a unit will largely determine the price, regardless of other features, reviews, or the host's level of experience.
+    2) The number of beds influences price and is something more easily controlled by a host.
+    3) Market prices dominate, so hosts should not expect any premium for higher levels of hosting experience.

 ## Process
 ### Step 1
 The first step was exploring the data.
 Right off, mapping the locations revealed a number of listings from outside New York, whether in nearby communities in New York State and New Jersey all the way to units in Washington State on the opposite side of the continent.
 After eliminating those ZIP codes, I calculated means and medians for the numerical options like the number of beds (which is different than bedrooms) and how many reviews a listing has received.
 The medians were needed because outliers routinely skewed distributions to the right.